VIO v4 Admin Portal - User Guide

 How to use:

-1. Use the four main tabs above to move between catalog (Vouchers), Claims & Redemptions, Analytics, and Brand Tag (with My Brand Tag / Platform Brand Tag under the last).
+- Use the four main tabs above to move between catalog (Vouchers), Redeems & Uses, Analytics, and Brand Tag (with My Brand Tag / Platform Brand Tag under the last).

-3. Click Create Voucher (when permitted) to open the wizard — name, type, value, dates, visibility, outlets, consumption method, images, terms, and sharing options — then save or publish.
+- Click Create Voucher (when permitted) to open the wizard — name, type, value, dates, visibility, outlets, use method, images, terms, and sharing options — then save or publish.

-4. ⋮ on a row: For My Vouchers, the menu is View Details, Edit Voucher, Duplicate, then Set Offline (when the voucher is currently online) or Set Online (when it is offline) — labels match the English UI.
+- ⋮ on a row: For My Vouchers, the menu is View Details, Edit Voucher, Duplicate, then Set Offline (when the voucher is currently online) or Set Online (when it is offline) — labels match the English UI.
 Voucher Network rows only include View Details in ⋮.
-Use Redeem by Code in the page header for code redemption; do not expect it under ⋮.
+Use Use by Code in the page header to mark a voucher used from its code; do not expect it under ⋮.

-5. Open Claims & Redemptions for claim and usage tables; Analytics for dashboards; Brand Tag to curate brands for voucher creation.
+- Open Redeems & Uses for the redeem and use tables; Analytics for dashboards; Brand Tag to curate brands for voucher creation.

-When Consumption type is QR Code or Coupon Code, vouchers are fulfilled from a pool of supplier-issued codes that you upload as a CSV — not from a single shared image.
-VIO stores one row per code and gives each member a different code when they use the voucher in the app (or when staff/API redeem runs, depending on your process).
+When Voucher use type is QR Code or Coupon Code, vouchers are fulfilled from a pool of supplier-issued codes that you upload as a CSV — not from a single shared image.
+VIO stores one row per code and gives each member a different code when they use the voucher in the app (or when the staff/API use flow runs, depending on your process).

 Upload Voucher (create wizard)